-Microdiscectomy uses a special microscope to view the disc and nerves.
-This larger view allows the surgeon to use a smaller cut.
-This causes less damage to surrounding tissue.
+It tends to be done as microdiscectomy, which uses a special microscope to view the disc and nerves.
+This larger view allows the surgeon to use a smaller cut (incision).
+And this causes less damage to surrounding tissue.

-It is usually done in a hospital.
+Discectomy is usually done in a hospital.
 You are asleep or numb during the surgery.
 You will probably stay in the hospital overnight.

 What To Expect After Surgery

 After surgery, you will be encouraged to get out of bed and walk as soon as the numbness wears off.
 You can use prescription medicines to control pain while you recover.
 You can slowly resume exercise and other activities.

 Other things to think about include the following:

 - You may not be comfortable sitting at first.
 Most people avoid having to sit for longer than 15 or 20 minutes.
 But sitting will feel more comfortable over time.

-Walk as often as you can for the first several weeks.
+- Walk as often as you can for the first several weeks.
 Getting up often to walk around will help lower the risk that too much scar tissue will form.

 - Many people are able to resume work and daily activities soon after surgery.
 In some cases, your doctor may suggest a rehabilitation program.
 This may include physical therapy and home exercises.